-A number of opportunities are offered to students via distance technologies: Southwestern Oregon Community College offers online learning through a statewide consortium.
+via distance technologies: Southwestern Oregon Community College offers online learning through a statewide consortium.
 Some time constraints apply to these classes.
-Course information is listed in the Schedule of Classes.
+Course information is listed in the (but students have final responsibility for satisfying Schedule of Classes.

-The Teleconferencing Center is located on the first floor of Tioga Hall in rooms 103 and 105.
-It is run by the Media Services department, located across the hall from the teleconference rooms in Tioga 101.
+The Teleconferencing Center is located on the first the Media Services department, located across the hall from the teleconference rooms in Tioga 101.

-One time only teleconferences, short term training and distance education classes held in partnership with several Oregon universities are held in the teleconferencing center.
+and distance education classes held in partnership with several Oregon universities are held in the teleconferencing center.
 To schedule a teleconference, or obtain information regarding use of one of our teleconferencing systems, please contact Media Services.
 For information on taking classes from a number of Oregon universities stop by the University Center on the third floor of Tioga Hall, room 318.